MasterprojectRK/HiCPrediction/README.md

 HiCPrediction allows predicting Hi-C matrices using protein levels given by ChIPseq data.
 It is based on random forest regression as proposed by [Zhang, Chasman, Knaack and Roy in 2018](http://dx.doi.org/10.1101/406322).

+HiCPrediction consists of four steps
+* binning the proteins,
+* creating training and test data sets,
+* training a regression model on given HiC-matrices and ChIP-seq data,
-HiCPrediction consists of four steps - binning the proteins, creating training/test data sets, training the regression model and prediction, which are described below in more detail.
+* prediction of unknown HiC-matrices from ChIP-seq data These four steps are described below in more detail.

 ## Installation